openjdk/guide/src/guide/working-with-pull-requests.md

 * Is the copyright statement at the top of each modified source file correct?

-* Did you run all relevant tests on the final version of the change? **Yes, I mean final!** If you knew how many times people _only changed a comment_ and caused a build failure you wouldn't question this.
+* Did you run a full build and all relevant tests on the **final** version of the change?
+It's important to do this on the truly final version, as even an apparently trivial change in a comment can break the build.

 * Did you `git add` all new files?